voxeet/voxeet-uxkit-android/README.md

 ### App's dependencies

-Then update the app's dependencies with :
+Then update the app's dependencies with:

 ```gradle
 dependencies {